 - 3 tablespoon unsalted butter

-- 1 medium apple, peeled, cored and finely diced about 1 cup
+- 1 medium apple, peeled, cored and cut into small pieces about 1 cup

 - 3 ½ cups all-purpose flour